 Basic Tools For The Studio

-- Escapement files: half round, flat, square, triangular (aka: 3 square) and round – ideally a rough cut #0 and a medium cut #2.
-You can buy in sets.
+- Escapement files: half-round, flat, square, triangular (aka 3 square) and round – ideally a rough cut #0 and a medium-cut #2.
+You can buy it in sets.
 These files are smaller than needle files.

 - Needle files: same as escapement

 - Habilis Files: one of my favorites.
 It is sized between a needle file and full-sized files.

 - Full-Sized files: medium and fine – flat. one double cut, one single cut

 - Ring file – you’ll probably want a rough (#0 – #2) and a medium (#3-#4) or a fine (#5-#8) (Swiss grading system).
 Ring files are used for filing the insides of rings (as well as other uses).
 They are 1/2 round and larger than Needle, Escapement or Habilis files.